Live in Brasília

 Live in Brasília is the fifth live concert by Mexican Latin pop group RBD.
 The material was recorded at the Esplanada dos Ministérios in Brasília, Brazil on April 21, 2008, in a front of a crowd of more than 500,000 people, the biggest show of the band's career.
 The live video album shows the free concert RBD presented during the 48th anniversary of the Brazilian capital, which formed part of the group's Empezar Desde Cero World Tour (2008).
 The DVD was released in Brazil on March 26, 2009 and in Mexico on June 9, 2009.
-The CD and streaming were released in Worldwide on October 5, 2020.
+The CD and streaming were released worldwide on October 5, 2020.

 Background

-In April 2007, RBD arrived in Brazil to present their second worldwide concert tour, the Tour Celestial.
+In April 2008, RBD arrived in Brazil to present their second worldwide concert tour, the Empezar Desde Cero World Tour.
 When the group came to Brasília, then president of Brazil, Luiz Inácio Lula da Silva, invited the group to his house, where they shared a barbecue and a friendly game of soccer.
 After that, the president invited the group to present themselves on the 48th anniversary of the Brazilian capital, which would take place the following year.